 Creativity fosters communication and connection

 Creative expression can give a voice to people who struggle to put words to their experiences.
-Photography, for example, allows a person to reach across the void and say, “Here, let me show you.”
-In this way, without even talking, two people can still connect through art and/or shared experiences.
-Also, even though creating art is usually a solo endeavor, people can connect over their shared artistic interests through clubs, projects, communities and classes (or eCourses!)
+For example, photography allows a person to reach across the void and say, “Here, let me show you.”
+In this way, two people can still connect through art and shared experiences without even talking.
+Also, even though creating art is usually a solo endeavor, people can connect over their shared artistic interests through clubs, projects, communities, and classes.